rollerworks/search/Resources/doc/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The OrmWhereBuilder factory uses Doctrine ORM for creating WHERE cases
-based in the FieldSets defined in our application configuration.
+based in the FieldSets defined in your application configuration.

-To enable this factory we must place the following in our application config.
+To enable this factory you must place the following in our application config.

 And add the custom DQL functions as described above.